How to Make Payment Policies for Childcare

 This one is negotiable.
 I take a lot of time off because I’m old and I need it.
 I found out years ago that I am able to be an awesome provider if I give myself breaks.
 When I take no time off, that’s great for the parents, but not as great for the kids.
 I am grouchy, tired and stressed out when I don’t rest.
 I take at least 15 days per year off, usually more.
 I have in my contract 15 days is the least.

 Many providers get paid for their vacations and I think that’s great.
 It’s a good idea.
 I want to treat people how I would want to be treated so I just don’t.
 They may have to pay another provider during my absence or any number of things.
 I plan my vacation days for the year in January and my parents know all year when I will be closed.
 If they don’t have back up they need to use a center for care.
 I am just one person and I need days off.

 I know at the beginning of the year that I won’t be paid those days so I can budget ahead of time.
 It works for me.
 I put money back each week so I will have money for when I’m off.
 You need to do what works for you.
-I have seen many providers say they charge more per day to cover their days off so they can put money back.
-Not everybody is a saver, so if that won’t work for you, then charger for your days off.
-You need to do what you need to do.
+I have heard providers say they charge more per day to cover their days off so they can put money back.
+Not everybody is a saver, so if that won’t work for you, then charge for your days off.
+It’s your payment policies, do what you need to do.

 Follow the rules.